0xTaylur/0xtaylur.github.io/forwardslash.md

 We have a response encoded in base64 come back to us.
 ![image]({{0xtaylur.github.io}}/assets/forwardslash/base64.png)

-After i've decoded the base64 string I can now see the full PHP code
+After I've decoded the base64 string, I can now see the full PHP code.
 ```php
 <?php
 //include_once ../session.php;